makersacademy/takeaway-challenge/README.md

 * The user can then `place_order`, specifying the total cost of their basket.
 If the incorrect total is given, the user will see an error message and will have to enter the correct total.
 * When the order is successfully placed, a confirmation text will be sent to the user's phone, thanking them for the order and giving them an ETA for delivery (+ 1 hour from the current time).

 Because of the way I have structured my code, any type of menu, basket, or text class can be loaded into the takeaway, making the program much more flexible.
-All units are 100% isolated.

 Twilio is used to send the texts.
 I used Webmock to test my texting system effectively without sending texts in the process.